Table of Contents

 “Why can’t you just show my nephew how to do it?”

 In a way, that’s completely valid.
 Websites sort of all look alike nowadays, so it should be easy enough to duplicate one and create another.
 That’s what the site subscription model is for and it’s going great for them.
 Customers like it too.
-Furthermore, they have a large platform built on top of a secure and decent to great quality platform.
+Furthermore, they have a large platform built on top of a secure and decent-to-great quality platform.
 It’s like an apartment complex, each unit is about the same and everyone pays a relatively (and theoretically) smaller amount than they would if they owned their own estate.

 Running with the apartment analogy, everything should go smoothly until the tenant wants to use their unit for purposes other than what they were designed for.
-It would be advisable for them to run a large-scale shipping fulfillment center out of their unit, for instance.
+It would not be advisable for them to run a large-scale shipping fulfillment center out of their unit, for instance.
 Driving a forklift over the threshold of even the most modern and well-built luxury apartments would likely forfeit the security deposit.

 It’s similar the moment a business owner needs to handle large scale or data-intensive tasks with their site.
 Although many of these platforms have chatbots and contact forms, they may not integrate exactly with their CRM of choice.
 Maybe even something as simple as the data structure of the site would prevent certain Analytics events from being captured.